doriordan/skuber/README.md

 By using the kubeconfig configuration option, Skuber supports various security/authentication options for its connections with Kubernetes as described below.

-If the `kubeconfig` file specifies a **TLS** connection (i.e. a `https://` URL) for the cluster server, Skuber will utilise any server X509 certificate (certificate authority) and/or client X509 certificate/key specified in the configuration file for mutual TLS/SSL authentication with the server - this means there is no need to store the certificate or key data in the Java key store or trust store.
+If the `kubeconfig` file specifies a **TLS** connection (i.e. a `https://` URL) for the cluster server, Skuber will utilise any server X.509 certificate (certificate authority data or file) and/or client X.509 certificate/key specified in the configuration file for mutual TLS/SSL authentication with the server - this means there is no need to store the certificate or key data in the Java key store or trust store.

 Skuber respects the`insecure-skip-tls-verify` flag - if it is set to `true` then for  TLS connections the server will be trusted without requiring a server cert.
 By default this flag is set to false i.e a server certificate is required with TLS connections.